AndyCash1/FIRST_Image_Processing/README.md

 uvcdynctrl -c -v

+### Get serial number and other info of webcam

+This is very useful when you have multiple cameras

+udevadm info --query=property --name=/dev/video0

+The output of this can be put into a python variable using:

+a = subprocess.check_output("udevadm info --query=all --name=/dev/video0", shell=True)

 ## Running the image detection code on the Jetson manually

 Navigate to the image_processing folder from the repo just cloned.